 The wealth of diversity among Ithaca eating places and meal vans has pressured entrepreneurs to get creative.

 With restaurants serving delicacies ranging from Japanese to Pakistani to Ethiopian, it can be difficult for a restaurateur to discover their mark.
-Several groups are differentiating themselves from the others by serving food that mixes or more cuisines, otherwise called fusion food.
+Several groups differentiate themselves from the others by serving food that mixes more cuisines, or fusion food.
+Halacha, Silo Food Truck, and Luna Inspired Street Food are many of the fusion alternatives available in Ithaca, each with its tackle combining flavors.

-Halacha, Silo Food Truck, and Luna Inspired Street Food are many of the fusion alternatives available in Ithaca, each with their own personal tackle combining flavors.
 “We’re a melting pot of such a lot of cultures,” said Katie Foley, one of the Silo Food Truck operators.
 “People who live right here have modified the lifestyle of meals.
-People are usually chasing a brand new flavor.
-Food is what brings people collectively—people just like the idea of something new and special.
+People are usually chasing a brand-new flavor.
+Food brings people together—people like the idea of something unique and special.

 Fusing Italian and Asian flavors